Chart Color Schemes

 Dawesville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dawesville, as evaluated at the latest Census held on 9 August 2016, comprised 93.9% houses and 6.1% other dwellings.
-In comparison, Perth metropolitan area had 85.0% houses and 15.0% other dwellings.
-Home ownership in Dawesville stood at 38.8%, with mortgaged dwellings at 46.1% and rented dwellings at 15.2%.
-The median monthly mortgage repayment was $1,842, higher than Perth metro's average of $1,733.
+Dawesville's dwelling structures, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 85.0% houses and 15.0% other dwellings.
+Home ownership in Dawesville was higher at 38.8%, with mortgaged dwellings at 46.1% and rented ones at 15.2%.
+The median monthly mortgage repayment in Dawesville was $1,842, exceeding the Perth metro average of $1,733.
 Median weekly rent in Dawesville was $350, compared to Perth metro's $300.
 Nationally, Dawesville's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing